insinfo/oracledb_dart/python-oracledb/doc/src/user_guide/introduction.rst

 hosted at `github.com/oracle/python-oracledb
 <https://github.com/oracle/python-oracledb>`__.

-This module is currently tested with Python 3.9, 3.10, 3.11, 3.12, and 3.13
+This module is currently tested with Python 3.9, 3.10, 3.11, 3.12, 3.13, and
-against Oracle Database 23ai, 21c, 19c, 18c, 12c, and 11gR2.
-Previous versions
+3.14 against Oracle Database version 23, 21, 19, 18, 12, and 11.2.
+Previous
-of python-oracledb supported older Python versions.
+versions of python-oracledb supported older Python versions.

-Changes in python-oracledb
+Changes in python-oracledb releases can be found in the :ref:`release notes
-releases can be found in the :ref:`release notes <releasenotes>`.
+<releasenotes>`.

-The python-oracledb driver is the renamed, major version successor to cx_Oracle 8.3.
+The python-oracledb driver is the renamed, successor to cx_Oracle.
+The cx_Oracle driver is obsolete and should not be used for new development.
 For upgrade information, see :ref:`upgrading83`.
-The cx_Oracle driver is obsolete and should not be used for new development.

 Getting Started
 ===============